 A cash advance is a form of short-term debt capital, not to be confused with business loans.
-You’re borrowing money which typically gets sent via ACH or wire to your checking account.
-The cash advance amount and costs are determined based on your annual revenue, credit score, average daily bank balance, credit card debt, and along with other factors.
+You’re borrowing money which typically is sent via ACH or wire to your checking account.
+The cash advance amount and costs are determined based on your annual revenue, credit score, average daily bank balance, and credit card debt, along with other factors.
 It’s not your typical annual percentage rate or APR type of loan, instead a cash advance uses a factor rate to calculate the total cost or pay back.
 It’s technically not a loan, but an advance against your credit cards sales or future revenue.
 At Upwise, we offer our clients access to quick and affordable financing.
 On average, our cash advance rates typically come in at a lower interest rate and a term up to 3 months longer in comparison to competitors.

 How to Calculate the Cost of Your Cash Advance

 - Enter the loan amount you are seeking, factor rate and term in months

 - The cash advance calculator will provide your estimated daily or weekly minimum payments